 6. Poor sound quality

 These cheap ones sometimes have tons of sounds and functions onboard.
 But they don't sound good at all.
-Speaker types and filters are not well trimmed to the housing so that you think a certain frequency range (often low mid) is too dominant.
+Speaker types and filters are not well trimmed to the housing which often results in a certain frequency range (often low mid) being too dominant.
 And they tend to have strange dynamics.
 They are noisy.
 Even their transformers hum.
 D/A conversion often sounds like there was no improvement since 1983.
 Take a pair of headphones and listen to a single note while it sustains, how long does it sustain?
 When is it getting noisy?
 They're trying to paste up noise with reverb, right?
 Reverb can't be switched off permanently, right?
 You got it.

 My rule of thumb: